Attorney kicking open a courtroom door, symbolizing bold litigation against Oregon’s sex offender risk assessment under SB 1122.

 C. A BELATED COURT OF APPEALS SMACKDOWN

 In Thomsen v.
 Board of Parole, 333 Or.
 App.
-703 (2024), a case litigated by our firm, the Oregon Court of Appeals ruled the Boards “shortcut” was illegal, affirming that State law clearly required assessing “the risk of reoffending at the time of the assessment,” not outdated snapshots.
-The court’s decision, grounded in the law’s plain language, invited Oregon to adopt a more rational, evidence-based risk assessment system.
+703 (2024), a case litigated by our firm, the Oregon Court of Appeals ruled that risk means present day risk.
+The State law clearly required assessing “the risk of reoffending at the time of the assessment.”
+The court’s decision invited Oregon to adopt a more rational, evidence-based risk assessment system.
 The legislature went in the exact opposite direction.

 SB 1122: A DEFINITIVE REJECTION OF EVIDENCE-BASED RISK ASSESSMENTS

 Initially, even the Oregon District Attorneys Association (ODAA) opposed the change, arguing it ignored important risk-relevant information.
 Why, then, did the legislature pass this retreat to inaccurate assessments?
 The Board’s brief in Allen v.
-Board of Parole (A179800, 2023), another case our firm recently litigated, identifies one possible motive: “Using the Static-99R… saves the BOARD considerable resources in performing initial classifications” (Respondent’s Brief, p.
-10).
-Accounting for desistance would “burden its resources by forcing it to adopt a… case-by-case evaluation” (p.
-11).
+Board of Parole (A179800, 2023), another case our firm recently litigated, identifies one possible motive.
+“Using the Static-99R… saves the Board considerable resources in performing initial classifications,” the government writes.
+Accounting for desistance would “burden its resources by forcing it to adopt a… case-by-case evaluation.”
 The bill’s Fiscal Impact Statements echo these arguments.
-Issuing inaccurate assessments does not actually save tax payer money, however.
-It simply shifts costs to the taxpayer by mandating costly, pointless lifetimes supervision of thousands of harmless individuals.
+Inaccurate assessments do not actually save tax payer money, however.
+They shift costs to the taxpayer by mandating costly, pointless lifetimes supervision of thousands of harmless individuals.

 KICKING OPEN THE DOOR FOR NEW CHALLENGES TO OREGON’S UNCONSTITUTIONAL SEX OFFENDER REGISTRY

 SB 1122 is a constitutional disaster waiting to be challenged.
 Courts elsewhere have struck down similar “super-registration” laws for their cumulative punitive effects, finding they resemble historical punishments like banishment, shaming, and lifelong probation.
-The law’s dubious “emergency” declaration and supposed retroactivity raises additional ex post facto concerns, as it effectively increases punishment after conviction.
-People assume challenging registration as a form of punishment is a waste of time, but it’s been more than 20 years since the Supreme Court ruled in Smith v.
-Doe, 538 U.S. 84 (2003) that registration was not punitive, and the world has unquestionably changed.
-SB 1122’s online implications alone cross the line into punishment, warranting reexamination.
-Moreover, SB 1122’s procedural flaws are glaring.
-By bypassing hearings and relying on a misapplied Static-99R, it denies registrants basic procedural due process.
+The law’s dubious “emergency” declaration raises additional concerns.
+People assume challenging registration laws is a waste of time, but it’s been more than 20 years since the Supreme Court ruled in Smith v.
+Doe, 538 U.S. 84 (2003) that registration was not punitive.
+The world has unquestionably changed.

 Advocacy groups that fought Measure 11’s mandatory minimums and championed juvenile justice reforms like SB 1008 have ignored this issue completely.
 Their silence on SB 1122 underscores the need for individual attorneys to step up.
 Every defense lawyer representing a defendant at sentencing for a sex crime should at least consider asserting a right to an evidentiary hearing on the necessity of registration.
 And if you have a client, friend, or family member recently designated as a Level III offender, contact our office today.
 We happily offer consultations to attorneys statewide and pro bono representation for eligible registrants.